 Male Poses With Props

 You can add versatility to your image by asking your model to hold something in his hands.
-The props can be basketball, car, bodybuilding equipment, or anything like that.
+The props can be a basketball, a car, bodybuilding equipment, or anything like that.

 You have to make sure that the props match his outfit and create an overall good impression.
-You can try different props here to make the model portray better.
+Moreover, you can try different props here to make the model portray better.

 You may read: